TsekNet/website/about.md

 Windows Systems Administrator with an unhealthy addiction to automation and SRE practices.

-With over 5 years experience in IT, my primary areas of focus are PowerShell, Python, automation, continuous integration/continuous delivery, infrastructure as code, imaging/provisioning, configuration management, and championing SRE practices.
+With over five years experience in IT, my primary areas of focus are PowerShell, Python, automation, continuous integration/continuous delivery, infrastructure as code, imaging/provisioning, configuration management, and championing SRE practices.